DanieLLL5/Machine-Learning-Project-Group-51/README.md

 - Different algorithms tested.
 - Different pre-processing steps tested.
-- Different feature selection steps tested.
+- Different feature selection methods used.

 ## Feel free to explore and download any of the documents that are available in this repository, we hope it is helpful in any way. 📂🙂